-I joined the development of the QIST master program, which will be taught at TU Delft and Leiden University.
+Mirjam Blaauwboer asked me to join the development of the QIST master program, which will be jointly taught by TU Delft and Leiden University.
 I will design a course for the first year of the master.

 The event was originally planned to take place at CMU, Pittsburgh, but will take place online.